 Families can call the office at any time (781-736-8416) to ask a question, speak to a member of the senior staff, or get a message to a participant.

 Mobile phones are never to be used (for phone calls, texting, or any other use) during any program activity or in common spaces, such as the dining hall and dorm lounges.
 Mobile phone use must be limited to free time outdoors.
 We encourage all members of the community to be sensitive to how disruptive mobile phone use can be when building a new community.

 Unless specifically required for their program (ex.
-App Design and GYS), participants are strongly encouraged not to bring computers or DVD players to campus.
+App Design, Concord Review, GYS, and Service Corps), participants are strongly encouraged not to bring computers or DVD players to campus.
 This includes iPads and other tablet computers.
 There are several public computer clusters available for participant use.
 Participants can use these computers for their course work (if relevant) or for personal use during designated times, to check email or use the Internet.